BBiotech Engineering for Health

 Overview

-The Bachelor’s Degree Program “Biotech Engineering for Health” aims to equip graduates with a robust interdisciplinary foundation by combining expertise in biotechnology and information engineering.
 The program is designed to provide students with an integrated education that bridges these two fields, fostering the development of innovative solutions in healthcare and life sciences.
 Through a well-structured curriculum, students will gain scientific and technical skills that enable them to analyze and process biomedical data, preparing them for careers at the forefront of biotech, health-tech, and medical innovation.
-The program emphasizes the role of artificial intelligence, bioinformatics, and robotics in modern healthcare applications, ensuring that graduates are equipped with the necessary knowledge to navigate the rapidly evolving biomedical landscape.
+The program emphasizes the role of artificial intelligence, bioinformatics, electronics and robotics in modern healthcare applications, ensuring that graduates are equipped with the necessary knowledge to navigate the rapidly evolving biomedical landscape.
 Furthermore, it promotes an international and forward-thinking approach, positioning students to contribute effectively to global advancements in biomedical engineering.

 Through this interdisciplinary approach, the program ensures that students are well-prepared to tackle complex challenges in the medical and biotechnological fields while also fostering innovation and entrepreneurship in the industry.

-Delivered entirely in English, the program stands out for its innovative and international approach, designed to develop advanced scientific and technological skills essential for addressing the challenges of a rapidly evolving sector.
-As an “Italian interclass degree”, the program is affiliated with the L2 – Biotechnology and L8 – Information Engineering degree classes, allowing students to choose their degree class by the third year of study.
+Delivered entirely in English, the program stands out for its innovative and international perspective, designed to develop advanced scientific and technological skills essential for addressing the challenges of a rapidly evolving sector.
+As an Italian interclass degree, the program is affiliated with the L2 – Biotechnology and L8 – Information Engineering degree classes, allowing students to choose their degree class by the third year of study.

 Educational Objectives